boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

     step(data_flow, output);
 }
 ```

-Nevertheless, `function integrated_step` cannot be reused in different contexts because it calls `function step`, that internally uses a hidden global and cannot be used in more than one context.
+Nevertheless, function `integrated_step` cannot be used in different contexts because it calls function `step`, that internally uses a hidden global and cannot be used in more than one context.
-We also cannot omit the hidden global `data_flow` because function `prepare_step` assumes exclusiv write access and uses the previous value of `data_flow` in its calculation.
+We also cannot omit the hidden global `data_flow` because function `prepare_step` assumes exclusive write access and uses the previous value of `data_flow` in its calculation.
 Variable `data_flow` is misused to store a state between subsequent activations.

 <!-- Therefore, we might as well use a `static int data_flow` variable and allocate it in hidden global memory. -->